Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 Chocolate Chip Cookie Day

-Does the smell of chocolate chip cookies baking fill you with nostalgia?
-The chocolate chip cookie is a drop cookie that originated in the United States in the 1930s.
-American chefs Ruth Graves Wakefield and Sue Brides in 1938 invented the recipe at the Toll House Inn, in Whitman, Massachusetts.
-According to cookie history, they had been serving a thin butterscotch nut cookie with ice cream, but decided to try something new and added chopped up bits from a Nestlé semi-sweet chocolate bar into the cookie.
-Wakefield gave Nestle the recipe for her cookies and was paid with a lifetime supply of chocolate from the company!
-Artisan and designer chocolate chip cookie franchises became popular in the late 1970s and 1980s with many brands competing for the top cookie spot.
-In the 1980s it was especially popular for people to try to reverse engineer the "secret recipes" of many brands, including the California based Mrs. Field's chocolate chip cookie, a secret recipe that supposedly has never been divulged!
-Whatever the case, with a few simple ingredients and a glass a milk, you're all set, or for a calorie free tartan version, all "sett"! 🥛 🍪
+Hey there, kilt-wearing Cookie Monsters!
+If the delicious smell of chocolate chip cookies baking fills you with nostalgia and makes you long for a glass a creamy rich milk to wash them down, you are not alone!
+A kilt or apron in this Milk and Cookies tartan would be the perfect complement for an avid baker, cookie taster, or aspiring biscuit shop owner, and will easily hide any chocolatey stains.
+Chocolate chip cookies, this most classic of drop cookies, is a worldwide favorite!
+American chefs Ruth Graves Wakefield and Sue Brides in 1938 invented the recipe at the Toll House Inn in Whitman, Massachusetts.
+According to cookie historians, they had been serving a thin butterscotch nut cookie with ice cream, but decided to innovate and added chopped up bits from a Nestlé semi-sweet chocolate bar!!
+An instant favourite, Wakefield allegedly gave Nestle the recipe and was compensated with a lifetime's supply of chocolate!
+Artisan cookies became popular in the late 1970s and 1980s with many brands competing for the top cookie spot.
+And it became especially popular for bakers to attempt reverse engineering the "secret recipes" of many brands, especially the California based Mrs. Field's chocolate chip cookie, whose secret recipe has never yet been divulged!
+But with so many cookie recipes to try, with a few simple ingredients and a cold glass a milk, you're all "sett"!
+Yum Yum! 🤎 🖤 🤍 🤎 🥛 🍪

 The Milk and Cookies tartan, by designer Carol A.L.
 Martin, contains all the colors of this favorite treat, including special hues with the names of "Chocolate" and "Baker's Chocolate."